Jodie Mack: Career

-After receiving her MFA in 2007, Mack started work at the Television Department at Columbia College Chicago in Chicago, Illinois.
+Mack began work at the television department at Columbia College Chicago.
 From 2008 to 2010 she was an adjunct professor at the College of Digital Media at DePaul University in Chicago.
-In 2009, Mack also became and adjunct professor of Moving Image at the University of Illinois at Chicago.
-Since 2010 she has been an Associate Professor of Film and Media Studies at Dartmouth College.
+In 2009, Mack also became and adjunct professor of moving image at the University of Illinois at Chicago.
+Since 2010 she has been an associate professor of film and media studies at Dartmouth College.
+She has also worked as a curator and administrator with Dartmouth's EYEWASH: Experimental Films and Videos, Florida Experimental Film and Video Festival, Portland Documentary and Experimental Film Festival, Eye and Ear Clinic, Chicago Underground Film Festival and The Nightingale.
+She was a 2017–2018 Radcliffe-Harvard Film Study Center Fellow/David and Roberta Logie Fellow.